LarsTjernstrom/Website/README.md

 WebsiteProvider wraps the app responses according to the configuration stored in the database.

-When the end user visits one of the wrapped URLs (or any URL, if there is a default template), the response from that URL is wrapped in our template.
+When the end user visits one of the wrapped URLs (or any URL, if there is a default surface), the response from that URL is wrapped in our surface.

-The view-model includes all of the sections and the filling responses from the mapped foreign URLs.
+The view-model includes all of the blending points and the filling responses from the pinned URIs.

 ### Website CMS

-Website CMS allows to configure the wrapping of the app responses in templates.
+Website CMS allows to configure the wrapping of the app responses in surfaces.

-CMS is divided into four sections:
+CMS interface is divided into four tabs:

-#### Templates
+#### Surfaces

-Templates are the HTML documents that contain user interface sections.
-A single template can contain one of more sections.
+Surfaces are the HTML documents that contain blending points.
+A single surface can contain one of more blending points.

-Every template has a **Name** and a path to the **Html** URI that contains the template.
+Every surface has a **Name** and a path to the **View URI** that defines the presentation of the blending points.
 This URL can be resolved to a static file or to a dynamic handler, to which a different app responds (try it with Content app!).

-A template can be **Default**, meaning that it will be forced on any JSON response from any Starcounter app.
+A surface can be **Default**, meaning that it will be forced on any JSON response from any Starcounter app.

-If a template is not default, then it will wrap only the URIs that are assigned to it using **Maps**.
+If a surface is not default, then it will wrap only the URIs that are assigned to it using **Catching rules**.

-#### Sections
+#### Blending points

-Sections are the visual regions of a template.
-Each section has a **Name**.
+Blending points define where responses can be attached in a surface.
+Each blending point has a **Name**.

-A section can be **Default**, meaning that it will catch the initial response that the template is wrapping.
+A blending point can be **Default**, meaning that it will attach the initial response that the surface is wrapping.

-#### Urls
+#### Catching rules

-Urls are the rules by which a requests is wrapped in templates.
+Catching rules define which requests are wrapped in surfaces.

-Each rule defines that a certain entry **Url** should be wrapped in a certain template.
+Each rule defines that a certain entry **Catch URI** should be wrapped in a certain surface.

-Url rules support single wildcard URLs.
-If **Url** contains a wildcard (`{?}`), it will match a request that contains any value at that place in the URL.
+Catching rules support single wildcard URLs.
+If **Catch URI** contains a wildcard (`{?}`), it will match a request that contains any value at that place in the URL.

-#### Maps
+#### Pinning rules

-Maps are the rules by which the sections are filled in with content that comes from any app.
+Pinning rules define additional requests from any apps and to which blending point they should be inserted.

-Each rule defines that for a certain entry **Url**, a certain **Section** should be filled in by **Foreign url** (a request to any Starcounter app).
+Each rule defines that for a certain **Catch URI**, a certain **Blending point** should be filled in by **Pin URI** (a request to any Starcounter app).

-Map rules support single wildcard URLs.
-If both **Url** and **Foreign url** contain a wildcard (`{?}`), the value at this place in the **Url** will be passed to the **Foreign url**.
+Pinning rules support single wildcard URLs.
+If both **Catch URI** and **Pin URI** contain a wildcard (`{?}`), the value at this place in the **Catch URI** will be passed to the **Pin URI**.

-If a rule has no value in the **Url** column, it becomes a "catch-all" rule.
+If a rule has no value in the **Catch URI** column, it becomes a "catch-all" rule.
 This means that it is applied for any entry URL.

 ## Sample gateway config